bccp/nbodykit/docs/installing.rst

 Linux
 ~~~~~

-The steps listed below are intended for a commodity Linux based cluster
+The steps listed below are intended for a commodity Linux-based cluster
-(e.g., a `Rocks cluster`_) or a Linux based workstation / laptop.
+(e.g., a `Rocks cluster`_) or a Linux-based workstation / laptop.

 To install the main nbodykit package, as well as the external dependencies
 listed above, into the default Python installation directory: